Profile picture

 Hi, and welcome!
 I am an Assistant Professor (Lecturer) in Economics at Monash University.

 My research interests are in macroeconomics, monetary economics, and macro-finance, with a particular focus on monetary and fiscal policy in the context of frictions in financial intermediation and liquidity.
 I received my DPhil (PhD) in Economics from the University of Oxford in 2024, advised by Andrea Ferrero.
-In recent years, I've also been affiliated with and conducted reasarch at the Bank of Spain, Bank of England, European Central Bank, and DIW Berlin.
+In recent years, I've also been affiliated with and conducted research at the Bank of Spain, Bank of England, European Central Bank, and DIW Berlin.

 Let's meet!
 I've only just arrived in Australia & I'm excited to get to know everyone - please feel free to reach out!
 Also, I'll be in Europe and the US in June and July 2025, please be in touch if you'd like to meet at that time. [ -> ]